aleksa-codes/astro-portfolio/README.md

 # Astro • Tailwind • DaisyUI • Portfolio & MDX Blog

-## ⚠️ **Important Notice:**
-At some point Astro had a major breaking change and I was not able to upgrade and keep up with new versions.
-Once I find time, I will rebuild the portfolio using the latest dependencies! ✨

 👉 Portfolio website with personal and contact information, project showcase, and a blog.

 - Responsive